Riizade/Homebrew-Garbage/styles.md

 Tactician
 -----
-**Preparation** - Any time the character has one hour or more where they can perform activity uninterrupted, they may gain 3 ability points.
-The character cannot exceed 3 ability points at any time.
+**Battle-planning** - Any time the party rolls for initiative, the character gains 3 ability points that may only be used during the resulting combat.

 Hoarder
 -----